Set along the Gulf of Trieste, Falisia is within easy reach of both Trieste and Venice, bordering Croatia and Slovenia.

 Enjoy a cultural experience at the opera house in Trieste named after the composer Giuseppe Verdi, and admire the architecture which reflects Venice's La Fenice on the inside and Milan's La Scala on the outside.

-The Roman theater of Trieste is located at the foot of the hill of San Giusto.
+The Roman theatre of Trieste is located at the foot of the hill of San Giusto.
 It was built between the first and second centuries AD at which time the theater was located by the sea, whereas today it stands in the city center.

 Discover the third city of the Roman Empire.
 A UNESCO World Heritage Site, it is one of the main archeological sites in Northern Italy.
 Do not miss the mosaics in the ancient basilica of Aquilei in an exceptional conservation status.